albert12132/albertwu.org/notes/contents/vim.md

 * `o`: insert a newline *after* this line and enter insert mode
 * `O`: same as lower-case `o`, but inserts a newline *above* this line
 * `s`: deletes the character under the cursor and enters insert mode
-* `S`: deletes the entire line and enteres insert mode
+* `S`: deletes the entire line and enters insert mode

 Experiment with each one -- I personally use `i`, `A`, `I`, and `o` the most.